 Secondly, Blood plays a leading role in carrying oxygen and carbon dioxide.
 At the same time, Lymph is a part of the body’s immune system works in defence mechanism by checking the entry of foreign particles.

-Blood is the part of the circulatory system, whereas the lymph is the part of the lymphatic system.
+Blood and lymph are the parts of the circulatory and lymphatic systems respectively.
 Most importantly, blood flows through the blood vessels and lymph flow through the lymphatic vessels.

 The fluids present in our body are of two types mainly: The Intracellular fluid and the Extracellular fluid.
 Blood and lymph are part of extracellular fluid.